 Some devices will also let you make folders in the apps tray (menu) which is a great way to organise everything in there and make it easier to find your app.
 That said, if you've done a good job with folders on your home page, you'll find yourself rarely using the main apps tray.

 If you're new to Android, the term launcher might be confusing.
 The launcher is basically the home pages, the apps tray and the shortcut bar at the bottom.

 Your device will come with a stock launcher in place, that of the manufacturer.
 If you don't like it and want a different look to your phone, it's really easy to switch to an alternative and there are loads in Google Play.
-Android 4.4 KitKat even lets you easily manage the different launchers you have installed for easy switching.
+From Android 4.4 KitKat upwards, it's easy to manage the different launchers you have installed for easy switching.

 When you install a new launcher, the original stays on the phone so you're not losing it, you're just telling the phone to use a different launcher instead, meaning you can escape from the looks of HTC Sense or Samsung TouchWiz if you don't like it and have something a little more unique.

 To address the age-old problem of how to make sure your photos travel with you, no matter what device you're using, there are lots of options.
-You could install the Dropbox app and use its automatic backup feature, for example.
+This used to be dependant on a third-party app, but now it's handled by Google Photos.

 SD card or not?

 If you're lucky enough to have a microSD card slot on your device, there are a few things you should know about it.

 MicroSD is a great place for storing additional content for your device, or to expand the storage you have.
 If you have a device that's running Android 6 Marshmallow, the latest version, you might have access to something called Flex Storage.
 Flex Storage lets you use the microSD card as expanded internal storage.
 The microSD card's capacity will be assimilated and used for everything the phone wants.